louischatriot/nedb/README.md

 **Embedded persistent database for Node.js, with no dependency** (except npm modules of course).
-You can **think of it as a SQLite for Node.js projects**, which can be installed and used in less than 30 seconds.
+You can **think of it as a SQLite for Node.js projects**, which can be used in your projects with a simple `require` statement.
 The API is a subset of MongoDB's.

 ## Installation, tests